vothienhuc/gitops-cicd-pipeline-aws/README.md

 - **volumeBindingMode**: WaitForFirstConsumer ensures volumes are created only after the pod is scheduled, ensuring proper AZ alignment.
 - Used by both Jenkins (for persistent job/workspace data) and MySQL (to store database files securely).

-> 📂 YAML file location: You can find the StorageClass definition in [`/manifests/storageclass.yaml`](./manifests/storageClass.yaml)
+> 📂 YAML file location: You can find the StorageClass definition in [`/Manifests/storageclass.yaml`](./Manifests/storageClass.yaml)
 # ⚙️ Continuous Integration – Jenkins
 -----> jenkins part
-- installations and setup via  helm and  mentions to values.yaml if used
+- installations and setup via  Helm and  mentions to values.yaml if used
 -  Jenkins UI Configuration and mentions to credentials that u used in pipeline
 -  Jenkins Pipeline stages